-Keeping in mind the focal lengths frequently used for cinematic imaging, Canon has launched seven new cinema prime PL-Mount lenses going by the name of Sumire Prime.
+Keeping in mind the focal lengths frequently used for cinematic imaging, Canon has launched seven new cinema prime PL-Mount lenses by Sumire Prime.
 Associated with floral gentleness and beauty, the Japanese word Sumire (Soo-Mee-Ray), in this context, signifies the artistically pleasing look of the lenses, complete with beautiful skin tones and smooth bokeh.
 The lenses have been designed to be used with large-sensor cinema cameras, which include 35mm full-frame cameras like the EOS C700FF Cinema Camera.

-The series lenses combine bright T-stops and warm-color imagery Canon is well renowned for with a unique optical design.
+The series lenses combine bright T-stops and warm-color imagery Canon is well renowned for its unique optical design.
 This provides for a very distinct look as the lens aperture approaches its maximum setting while it is simultaneously and subtly modifying the textural renderings of the closeup of a human face, besides allowing for a smooth transition to the fall-off portions of the scene, thus making way for a pleasing bokeh, an emotional expressiveness, and creative flexibility for that perfectly memorable scene.

-Kazuto Ogawa, president, and COO, Canon U.S.A., Inc. has commented, “Sumire in Japan is the name of a flower, and like the petals of a flower, our lenses are most beautiful when fully opened.
+Kazuto Ogawa, president, and COO, of Canon U.S.A., Inc., has commented, “Sumire in Japan is the name of a flower, and like the petals of a flower, our lenses are most beautiful when fully opened.
 This is the inspiration behind the Sumire look.
 The feedback from cinematographers is crucial and their voices have been heard loud and clear – they asked Canon to introduce a set of PL-mount cinema prime lenses.
 We went a step further and our new Sumire Prime Lenses produce the beautifully cinematic and unique images professionals desire.
 We can’t wait to see how the lenses will contribute to the art of filmmaking.”

 The seven lenses forming the current series include